zifeo/artificial-neural-networks/README.md

 [![Docker Build Status](https://img.shields.io/docker/build/zifeo/artificial-neural-networks.svg)](https://hub.docker.com/r/zifeo/artificial-neural-networks/)

-Throughout the semester, we will use [Keras](https://keras.io) with its [Tensorflow](https://www.tensorflow.org) backend in pratical exercices and mini-projects.
-Due to the differences between platforms, we provide an all-in-one docker notebook image in two flavours.
-In case you own a [CUDA-enabled gpu](https://developer.nvidia.com/cuda-gpus) on GNU/Linux you can take advantage of the `gpu` version (see [ADVANCED.md](ADVANCED.md)), otherwise the `cpu` version will do the job.
+Throughout the semester, we will use [Keras](https://keras.io) with the [Tensorflow](https://www.tensorflow.org) backend in pratical exercices and mini-projects.
+Due to the differences between platforms and for the sake of reproducability, we provide an all-in-one docker image in two flavours.
+In case you own a [CUDA-enabled gpu](https://developer.nvidia.com/cuda-gpus) on GNU/Linux you can take advantage of the `gpu` version, otherwise the `cpu` version will do the job.

-Although we do not support it, you can as well create your own setup using local packages or [virtualenv](https://virtualenv.pypa.io/en/stable/).
-However your assignements should run fine with the same configuration and within this image:
+Although we do not support it, you can as well create your own local setup (e.g. using [virtualenv](https://virtualenv.pypa.io/en/stable/), see this [list](https://github.com/zifeo/artificial-neural-networks/blob/master/Dockerfile.cpu#L26-L38) of packages).
+However your assignements should run fine within this image and with the same config:

 - python==3.5
 - Keras==2.1.4